syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 ## Install Syncfusion Blazor Navigations NuGet in the App

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
-To use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
-Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details and [Benefits of using individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages#benefits-of-using-individual-nuget-packages).
+Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details.

 To add Blazor Accordion component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Navigations](https://www.nuget.org/packages/Syncfusion.Blazor.Navigations/) and then install it.
+Alternatively, you can utilize the following package manager command to achieve the same.

 {% tabs %}
 {% highlight nuget tabtitle="Package Manager" %}